-The Collector of Revenue, License Collector, Recorder of Deeds and Clerk of the Circuit Court will be elected at the primary and general elections in 2018 and will stand for re-election in 2022 and every four years thereafter.
+The Collector of Revenue, License Collector, and Recorder of Deeds will be elected at the primary and general elections in 2018 and will stand for re-election in 2022 and every four years thereafter.

 The Mayor, Comptroller, and all Aldermen/women serving odd-numbered wards will be elected at the primary and general municipal elections in 2021 and every four years thereafter.